michaelkrah/MBTA-bus-inequity-analysis/README.md

 - Statistical Metrics: Monitor summary statistics (mean, median, variance) for key performance indicators.
 - Visual Quality: Ensure visualizations are clear, informative, and accurately represent underlying data trends.
 - Stakeholder Feedback: Gather input from the City of Boston Analytics Team and community partners to refine analyses and recommendations.

+# Analysis Results:
+- Bus Delay Analysis: We've analyzed bus delays across different routes and time periods, identifying patterns in service disruptions.
+- Ridership Trends: Our analysis shows significant changes in ridership patterns pre and post-pandemic, with some routes showing stronger recovery than others.
+- Route Performance: We've identified key routes that consistently perform well and those that need improvement in terms of reliability and on-time performance.
+- Equity Impact: Preliminary analysis suggests correlations between service quality and demographic characteristics in certain neighborhoods.